-There are several reasons supporting the recommendation to use component-based approaches that assume additive joint toxic action in exposure-based assessments of possible noncancer or cancer health hazards from oral exposure to mixtures of CDDs, hexachlorobenzene, p,p'-DDE, methylmercury, and PCBs.
+A component-based approach that assumes additive joint toxic action is recommended for exposure-based screening assessments of possible noncancer or cancer health hazards from oral exposure to mixtures of CDDs, hexachlorobenzene, p,p'-DDE, methylmercury, and PCBs, for the following reasons.
 There are no direct data available to characterize health hazards (and dose-response relationships) from mixtures containing all five components.
 PBPK/PD models have not yet been developed that would predict pertinent target doses of the components under scenarios involving exposure to mixtures of all five components.
 Finally, available information on toxic actions of the individual components indicates that joint actions of CDDs, hexachlorobenzene, p,p'-DDE, methylmercury, and PCBs on several toxicity targets are plausible, including nervous system development, immune functions, reproductive organ development, and cancer.